 While care has been taken in the drafting of these clauses, neither The Chancery Lane Project nor any of its contributors owe a duty of care to any party in relation to their preparation and do not accept any liability for any errors or omissions, nor for any loss incurred by any person relying on or using these clauses or any other person.
 Users should use their own professional judgement in the application of these clauses to any particular circumstance or jurisdiction or seek independent legal advice.

-1.1 Without affecting any other right or remedy available to it, the Customer may terminate this agreement by giving [1 month OR [NUMBER] month’s] written notice to the other party:
+1.1 Without affecting any other right or remedy available to it, the Customer may terminate this agreement by giving [1 month OR [NUMBER] month’s] written notice to the [Supplier]:

-(a) if the Customer, [acting in good faith OR having made a reasonable comparison of the Supplier and other available suppliers], has decided to switch to an alternate supplier to achieve a reduction in the carbon footprint or emissions attributable to the Customer as a result of the Supplier’s performance of the agreement, provided:
+1.1.1 if the Customer, [acting in good faith OR having made a reasonable comparison of the Supplier and other available suppliers]*, has decided to switch to an alternate supplier to achieve a reduction in Customer’s Carbon Footprint, provided:

-- the potential reduction is [supported by reasonable evidence and is] at least [PERCENTAGE]% less than the carbon footprint or emissions relating to this agreement at the time of the comparison [(with that calculation meeting the requirements of [INSERT CARBON MEASUREMENT METHODOLOGY USED BY THE CUSTOMER])]; [and]
+- the potential reduction is [supported by reasonable evidence and is] at least [PERCENTAGE]% less** than the Customer’s Carbon Footprint at the time of the comparison [(with that calculation meeting the requirements of [INSERT CARBON MEASUREMENT METHODOLOGY USED BY THE CUSTOMER])]; [and]

 - the proposed obligations of the alternate supplier are at least as onerous as those of the Supplier under this agreement; [and]